 - Grant closeout must be completed no later than 30 days after the funded activity or by June 15 at the latest for year-long projects.

-Rolling Grants include AE-MG, AE-TI, PDS, SPECOP, TA, and STS.
+Rolling Grants may include AA-MG, AE-MG, AE-TI, SPECOP, TA, TOUR and STS.
 Rolling Grants fund activities that start no earlier than July 1 and must be completed by June 15 of the following calendar year.
 The life cycle of a rolling grant is:

 - Rolling Grant guidelines and applications go live in June prior to the beginning of the fiscal year, with the exception of STS.

 - Rolling Grants, including STS, have ongoing deadlines.
-An application is due at least thirty days in advance of the beginning date of the project activity.
+An application is due at least thirty days in advance of the beginning date of the project activity, unless otherwise noted.

 - Each grant category has a limited amount of funds available every fiscal year.
-Applications will be accepted and reviewed until all funds are depleted.
+Grant categories may not be available every fiscal year.
+When available, applications will be accepted and reviewed until all funds are depleted.

 - Grant closeout must be completed no later than 30 days after the funded activity.